VasaviSD/profiling-agent/step/README.md

 -   **Output:** Produces a YAML file that includes all input fields, along with `patcher_status` (e.g., 'all_success', 'partial_success', 'all_failed') and a `patched_variants_results` list.
 Each item in this list details the outcome for a specific variant, including its `variant_id`, the `patched_file_path` (if successful), and a `status` ('success' or 'failed') for the file writing operation.
 -   **Details:** For more information on its specific inputs, outputs, and how to run it, please see `step/patcher/README.md`.

+### 5. Evaluator Agent (`step/evaluator/`)

+-   **Purpose:** To compare the performance of a C++ code variant against an original version using their respective `perf report` outputs.
+-   **Functionality:** Takes two Profiler output YAML files (one for original, one for variant) as input.
+It uses an LLM to analyze the `perf_report_output` from both, determine if the variant is an improvement, quantify changes, and provide an explanatory analysis.
+-   **Output:** Produces a YAML file containing the LLM's structured evaluation, including a comparison summary, an `is_improvement` flag, details of changes, a confidence score, and identified hotspots from both reports.
+-   **Details:** For more information on its specific inputs, outputs, and how to run it, please see `step/evaluator/README.md`.

 ## Pipeline Workflow Example

 These agents are designed to work in a sequence.
 A common workflow would be: